 “It’s a dangerous business, Frodo, going out your door.”

-Biblo spoke the truth.
+Bilbo spoke the truth.
 When I step out my door, I’m swept out into the garden first thing in the morning only to return for reluctant spells that are as short as I am able to keep them.
-As I write these, I’m in the garden soaking in inspiration and fighting to stay put and share these words with you.
+As I write, I’m in the garden soaking in inspiration and fighting to stay put and share these words with you.

 Let’s get to it!
 (Dates correlate to USDA Zone 8b, Willamette Valley, Oregon.)